tanmaygupta07/PostAway_API/README.md

 # PostAway API

 PostAway is a backend API for managing user posts, comments, and likes, with additional features such as filtering posts, saving drafts, and archiving posts.
-The API is built using Node.js, Express.js, and MongoDB, and is hosted at [PostAway API](https://postaway-api.onrender.com/).
+The API is built using Node.js and Express.js.

 ## Features